Betamax for Starters

 Garay smiled and remembered her grandmother’s last words to her about being a good aswang.
 Maybe this was what she meant.

 “Dinuguan.
-Sounds good,” she said.More stories like this by topic: Authors of color, Characters of color, Filipino/a authors, Filipino/a-American authors, Southeast Asian science fiction, Women authors
+Sounds good,” she said.More stories like this by topic: Authors of color, Characters of color, Filipino/a authors, Filipino/a-American authors, Southeast Asian speculative fiction, Women authors